 - In these conditions, the rate of feeding drops significantly to almost nil.

 What Eats Crickets?

 Crickets have many predators, which is all thanks to the inability of these insects to actively launch defensive tactics against their potential predators.
-Examples of organisms that rely on crickets for food include salamanders, spiders, turtles, tortoises, frogs, and some lizards.
+Examples of organisms that rely on crickets for food include salamanders, armadillos, spiders, turtles, tortoises, frogs, and some lizards.

 Where Do Crickets Get the Required Nutrients?